jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

     />
 </p>

-Not unlike the Sigils of the Pure-Spirited Beautiful Girl Demons that inspired the art for some of my game projects in both [Bune](/art/commissions/2024/bune.html) and [Belial](/art/commissions/2024/belial.html).
+This Wallace Sigil evokes to me similar energy from the Sigils of the Pure-Spirited Beautiful Girl Demons that inspired the art for some of my video game projects in both [Bune](/art/commissions/2024/bune.html) and [Belial](/art/commissions/2024/belial.html).

 I suppose this explains why my blood boils red—as I’m the great, great grand-nephew of a True Demon.